What an Emergency Response Plan (ERP) Is

 - Safe conduct;

-- Cleanup of incident, whether this be physical cleanup or conceptual.
+- Cleanup of the incident, whether this be physical cleanup or conceptual;

-ERPs should address only the highest risk situations.
-They are critical for high quality responsive risk management You might call an “emergency response plan” a “catastrophic situation plan.”
+ERPs should address only the highest-risk situations.
+They are critical for a high-quality, timely risk management response.
+You might call an “emergency response plan” a “catastrophic situation plan.”

 What Your Plan Should Include

-For example, you might have a chapter for Bomb Threat, with sub-chapters for various actions required in response to this threat.
-Or, you might have a chapter for Bomb threat with sub-chapters for various types of bomb threats.
-You will choose which type of organization most closely aligns with your company.
+For example, you might have a chapter for a Bomb Threat, with subchapters for various actions required in response to this threat.
+Or, you might have a chapter for a Bomb threat with subchapters for various types of bomb threats based on:

 As said, emergency response plans need to include who to contact, how to act, and resources to use.
 In more detail, this means that each chapter should:

-- Have a list of people to contact, in order, with contact numbers;
+- Have a list of people to contact, in which order to contact, and with contact numbers;

 - The list of contact people might be organized by their response category, such as Hangar Fire Contacts, Aircraft Fire Contacts, etc.